 The benefit of keeping the “old ways” is that they are embedded deeply in my brain.
 When I’m reading and a quote strikes me, I don’t have to ask myself, “Which of 200 themes is this best categorized under?”
 I already know “what I want the quote for”; my “themes” are just my shorthand keywords for something I already implicitly recognize and understand.
 It is a private, decades-long conversation I have with myself.

 I didn’t know this was called a “commonplace book” until I saw Dwight Garner’s essay in 2020.
-I have since heard that Ryan Holiday discussed the concept in his book The Obstacle Is The Way.
+I have since heard that E. M. Forster’s Commonplace Book was eventually published and is a thing you can actually buy, and that Ryan Holiday discussed the concept in his book The Obstacle Is The Way.
 Update: Cory Doctorow also used the term in a May 2021 essay in which he said that he’s been writing digitally since 1979 when he was eight years old, although such notes tend to be valueless for him unless he blogs them, in which case he puts in enough effort to make them readable for an audience who may stumble across them, so they are easier for him, too, to refer back to.
+He divulged:

 “I have endless running text-files from the 1980s and 1990s in which I jotted down notes to myself.
 These are better than my actual notebooks in that they are searchable and I don’t have to decipher my handwriting, but I can’t really say that they generate much value for me as a writer.
 I couldn’t tell you the last time I referred to them.”

 It feels like a commonplace activity within my own life because I’ve always done it.
 I don’t know if others consider it a normal thing to do.
 I have never had any other word for it.
 Sometimes I write “QUOTES” at the top of a piece of paper so that I know the material has to be typed up.
 Apart from that, it has been a nameless activity for me.